-Regulation 17(5) of the SEBI (LODR) Regulations 2015 requires listed companies to laydown a Code of Conduct for its directors and senior management incorporating duties ofdirectors as laid down in the Companies Act 2013.
-The Company has adopted Code of Conductfor all Directors and Senior Management of the Company and the same has been hosted on thewebsite of the company www.medicaps.com.
-All Directors and Senior Management personnelhave affirmed compliance with the new Code for 2016-17.
-A declaration to this effectsigned by the Managing Director is given in this Annual Report.
-A certificate to thateffect for the proper compliances given by the Managing Director is annexed as the "AnnexureJ" with this Report.
+Regulation 17(5) of the SEBI Listing Regulations 2015 requires listed companies to laydown a Code of Conduct for its directors and senior management incorporating duties ofdirectors as laid down in the Companies Act 2013.
+The Company has adopted Code of Conductfor all Directors and Senior Management of the Company and the same has been hosted on thewebsite of the company (www.medicaps.com).
+The code of the Conduct of the company has beenrevised on 7lhFebruary 2019.

 PREVENTION OF INSIDER TRADING